7ganam/storefront-api/README.md

 # Storefront Backend Project

+## default port

+the back end will run on port 3000

 ## how to start

 - sudo pkill -u postgres #(to make sure you don't have any running postgress process )